Make it harder to learn in order to make it easier to understand.

 I agree.
 I believe that any words which are difficult to understand in the semantic chart should be replaced immediately with more accessible words that are just as accurate.
 For example, Conceiving and Conceptualizing are much too obscure to be of use to the vast majority of writers.
 They should absolutely be replaced.
 Unfortunately, I have personally been unable to come up with alternatives.
 What is needed is an approach whereby writers themselves, having a command of the vocabulary, might suggest replacement words which we could consider.

-Enter Situation, Manipulation, Developing a Plan, and the entire family of “Easy” Terminology.
+Enter Universe, Psychology, Conceptualizing, and the entire family of “Easy” Terminology.

 Enter the confusion and degredation of accuracy.

 The current version of Dramatica Story Expert sets writers down the wrong path right out of the box.
-Universe is now a “Situation” and Psychology a “Manipulation.”
-Faced with these two options, is it any wonder that the neophyte gravitates towards defining the conflict in their psychological thriller as a problematic Situation?
+Universe is now a “Universe” and Psychology a “Psychology.”
+Faced with these two options, is it any wonder that the neophyte gravitates towards defining the conflict in their psychological thriller as a problematic Universe?

-Section One Part One of the Table of Story Elements Tour in the Dramatica® Mentorship Program requires students to watch American Beauty, Eat, Drink, Man, Woman, and A Simple Plan.
-Afterwards, the student determines the four areas of conflict in each film and attach those to the four Throughline perspectives: Overall Story, Main Character, Influence Character, and Relationship Story.
+Section One Part One of the Table of Story Elements Tour in the Subtxt Apprenticeship Program requires students to watch American Beauty, Eat, Drink, Man, Woman, and A Simple Plan.
+Afterwards, the student determines the four areas of conflict in each film and attach those to the four Throughline perspectives: Objective Story, Main Character, Obstacle Character, and Relationship Story.
 The only hint?
 Each film, though vastly different in subject matter and approach, shares the same alignment of Throughlines.

-A recent student, like so many before, confidently placed the Overall Story Throughline of A Simple Plan in a Situation.
+A recent student, like so many before, confidently placed the Objective Story Throughline of A Simple Plan in a Universe.
 How else would you define a story about a group of characters who come into possession of a large sum of money that more virulent men seek to recover?
 An Activity?
 No, that’s too general.
-A Fixed Attitude?
+A Mind?
 Certainly not.
-Manipulation?
+Psychology?
 No way, maybe the older brother.
-But, if you had to choose one, it seems like they’re all stuck in a no-win Situation.
+But, if you had to choose one, it seems like they’re all stuck in a no-win Universe.

 Seems is the operative word here.